-Development must be designed to be water efficient and reduce water consumption.
-Refurbishments and other non-domestic development will be expected to meet BREEAM waterefficiency credits.
+- A. Development must be designed to be water efficient and reduce water consumption.
+Refurbishments and other non-domestic development will be expected to meet BREEAM water-efficiency credits.
 Residential development must not exceed a maximum water use of 105 litres per head per day (excluding the allowance of up to 5 litres for external water consumption).
-Planning conditions will be applied to new residential development to ensure that the water efficiency standards are met.
+Planning conditions will be applied to new residential development to ensure that the water efficiency standards are met. - B. Developers are encouraged to contact the water/waste water company as early as possible to discuss their development proposals and intended delivery programme to assist with identifying any potential water and wastewater network reinforcement requirements.
+Where there is a capacity constraint the Local Planning Authority will, where appropriate, apply phasing conditions to any approval to ensure that any necessary infrastructure upgrades are delivered ahead of the occupation of the relevant phase of development.

-&lt;sup>25 Waverley Borough Council (2016) Waverley Infrastructure Delivery Plan
+&lt;sup>26 Waverley Borough Council (2016) Waverley Infrastructure Delivery Plan